Fritz Angerstein: Murders

 At approximately 7 a.m. on Monday, a bookkeeper, Ditthart, and a clerk, Kiel, arrived at the villa to work.
-One after the other Angerstein called them into his study, locked the door and killed them with the axe.
-During the course of the day he also killed the son of the villa gardener, Geist, and another laborer working for him, Darr, with a hatchet, fearing that they both might have seen the dead bodies.
+One after the other, Angerstein called them into his study, locked the door, and killed them with the axe.
+During the course of the day, he also killed the son of the villa gardener, Geist, and another laborer working for him, Darr, with a hatchet, fearing that they both might have seen the dead bodies.
 Angerstein's German Shepherd was later found in the locked cellar with its head smashed in.
 A man named Ebert arrived and Angerstein handed him a letter for his brother, before sending him away.
 Responding to questions about his dishevelled state, Angerstein answered that he was sick.

 Afterwards, Angerstein poured out petrol (maybe brought with a truck later found a few kilometres outside of the town) in his study on the ground floor and the rooms on the first floor.
 He then went shopping in the city, buying two chocolate bars, according to himself for his "dear wife", and a flashlight.
 After sunset, Angerstein went back home and set the petrol alight, though the ground floor did not catch fire.
 He then stabbed himself several times, causing severe but not life-threatening wounds, then called for help.
 When help arrived, Angerstein claimed he had been attacked by bandits, who had killed everyone in the house and left him for dead.
 Angerstein told his helpers and the police that he was assaulted in his villa after he returned from town, and some people claimed to have seen 15 to 25 bandits.
-Angerstein was taken to the hospital in Haiger, where he was operated on, while panic over the imaginary bandits spread across the Haiger, and extra policemen were sent for from Siegen and Wetzlar for protection, and militias were formed.
+Angerstein was taken to the hospital in Haiger, where he was operated on, while panic over the imaginary bandits spread across Haiger, and extra policemen were sent for from Siegen and Wetzlar for protection, and militias were formed.

 Georg Popp helped in the investigation of the murders, and the investigators raised doubts about Angerstein's story.
 The corpses had rigor mortis already set in, thus contradicting Angerstein's claims regarding when the killings had taken place.
 Angerstein's fingerprints were found on the dagger and on the dead bodies, and there were no signs of a robbery having taken place.
 During interrogation by the prosecutor, Angerstein denied having committed the killings himself, but often made contradictory statements regarding the deaths.
 Angerstein was arrested, though he remained in hospital.
 After the autopsies, he was accused of having committed the murders, and Angerstein finally confessed to his brother in the presence of a police officer.